Operational Security Guide¶

 If Server is Blocked¶

-- If IP is blocked:
+- If IP is burned:

 For Users¶